 So, with the exception of Ted’s Woodworking, are these affiliate programs worth promoting?

 As always in the world of affiliate marketing, that depends entirely on your expertise and audience.
 If you love the wider home improvement niche and know your stuff, these programs will be a great fit.
 If not, there are plenty of other niches that require less expertise.

 Even if you do know absolutely everything about woodworking, there are no guarantees of success — you still need to create your own website.
 That’s a potentially huge stumbling block!

 Fortunately, we’re here to help.
-Sign up for our free webinar and we’ll teach you how to build a high-converting affiliate site that’s fit for 2021 and beyond
+Sign up for our free training and we’ll teach you how to build a high-converting affiliate site that’s fit for 2024 and beyond